 The results of the significance testing are provided as a guide to help data users see where there may have been ‘real’ changes in the scores year on year, and where changes are too small to be statistically significant.
 But we always advise that these tests are used for guidance only and that actions are based on the comparison with benchmark scores, the longer-term trends, and the context in which the survey took place.

 We do not produce an output of this nature as we advise against grouping all organisations in the same way to find the overall top and bottom.
 Instead, we categorise the results into benchmark groups in order for organisations to see how they compare to similar organisations, and we would always advise comparing results in this way.

 You can download the dataset which feeds into the benchmark reports from the local results section of this website.
 The data is in Excel format and shows the results for each organisation grouped into the different benchmark groups, so you can see who is performing best and worst on the different questions and themes.

-Averages are measures of “central tendency”.
-There are several measures of that tendency that can be used such as mean, median and mode.
+There are several measures of averages that can be used such as mean, median and mode.